JustDooooIt/GMUI/README.md

 ### Pre-work

 1. Install plugins in the godot asset store
-> You can also download the plugin package and manually import it
+> You can also download the plugin `gmui.zip` and manually import it
 2. Open project settings and enable plugins(check box)

 ### The simplest page